-If you come to Peru you have to visit Cusco and, if you visit Cusco, you must to visit Machu Picchu.
+If you come to Peru, you have to travel to Cusco, and if you visit Cusco, you must to visit Machu Picchu.

-There are many ways to visit the citadel.
-The most common is go from Cusco and return the same day, how ever there are many accommodation options to overnight at Aguas Calientes town.
+On a trip to Machu Picchu there are many ways to visit the citadel.
+The most common is to go from Cusco and return the same day; however, there are many accommodation options to overnight at Aguas Calientes town.

 Other way is overnight in the Sacred Valley and take the train from Ollantaytambo station, or at your return stay and overnight at the Sacred Valley.